kmtac/PSR1/.ipynb_checkpoints/Lesson10and11-checkpoint.md

 - Focus: Jesus is the Savior!
 He was born in Bethlehem on Christmas.
 - Stories:
   - *The story of Christmas*, up to the Wise Men bringing gifts to the baby Jesus.
     - Please cover this at least twice between now and Christmas.
 In class, I usually show a video the first week of Advent and read the story from a children's Bible the second week.
-In other years,
+Some years, we also use a Nativity set to act out the story.
         - Optional videos:
            - Formed.org: [Brother Francis, Oh Holy Night](https://watch.formed.org/brother-francis-1/season:1/videos/o-holy-night-the-king-is-born-what-christmas-is-about)
            - Cuyahoga County Public Library: Bugtime Adventures *Joy to the World*